-Regularly inspect and maintain the cold room equipment, including temperature controls, Fans, and seals.
+Regularly inspect and maintain the cold room equipment, including temperature controls, fans, and seals.
 Ensure the cold room is calibrated correctly to maintain consistent temperature and humidity levels.

 6. Hygiene and Sanitation

 Keep the cold room clean and free from contaminants.
-Regularly clean the shelves, surfaces, and equipment to prevent the buildup of dirt, Schimmel, or bacteria that can affect the quality and safety of the ice cream.
+Regularly clean the shelves, surfaces, and equipment to prevent the buildup of dirt, gietvorm, or bacteria that can affect the quality and safety of the ice cream.

 7. Temperature Monitoring

 Install temperature monitoring systems or use data loggers to track and record the temperature inside the cold room.
 This helps ensure that the ice cream is consistently stored within the recommended temperature range.